panchomb/ie-exercise-3/modules/net-app/net-app-account/capacity-pool/README.md

   ]
   ```

+### Parameter: `size`

+Provisioned size of the pool (in bytes).
+Allowed values are in 4TiB chunks (value must be multiply of 4398046511104).
+- Required: Yes
+- Type: int

 ### Parameter: `tags`

 Tags for all resources.
 - Required: No
 - Type: object

 ### Parameter: `volumes`

 List of volumnes to create in the capacity pool.
 - Required: No
 - Type: array
 - Default: `[]`